 I am deeply and equally in love with American pop culture and the natural world.
 I also love the collisions of the two, and how they reverberate all around us.
 The layered images that I unleash are at once humorous, quotidian, oddly beautiful, and pleasingly discomforting.
 I work consistently in painting, printmaking, drawing, and digital media.

 Chris Mona was born in Washington, DC in 1961, graduating from the University of Virginia with a Bachelor of Arts in 1983, and from Pratt Institute with a Master of Fine Arts in 1985.
 Mona has received a grant from Artists Space, NY, NY, and two artist’s awards from the Maryland State Arts Council.
-His work is in public collections, including The Rooms Art Gallery of Newfoundland, St. John’s, Canada; College of Notre Dame, Baltimore, Md; Columbia College, Chicago, Ill; and Franklin Furnace Archive, NY, NY.
+His work is in public collections, including Homestead National Monument, Beatrice, Nebraska; The Rooms Art Gallery of Newfoundland, St. John’s, Canada; College of Notre Dame, Baltimore, Md; Columbia College, Chicago, Ill; and Franklin Furnace Archive, NY, NY.
 Mona shows in international, national and regional shows.
 In 2009 he showed work in Korea and Canada, and in 2010 he had a one person show at Creative Alliance, Baltimore, Md.
 In 2011, he completed the Aluminum Plate Lithography Workshop at Tamarind Institute, Albuquerque, NM, under the direction of Rodney Hamon.
-In 2015, Mona was artist-in-residence at Homestead National Monument, Nebraska.
-Mona is a professor of art at Anne Arundel Community College, Arnold, Md., and also directs its Printmaking Studio.
+In 2020, Mona received a sabbatical from Anne Arundel Community College (AACC) to research egg tempera painting and metalpoint drawing.
+Mona is a professor of art at AACC, Arnold, Md., and also directs its Printmaking Studio.